- Inicio

 - 12

-Tour Outlander Locations Across Scotland
+Tour Outlander locations Across Scotland

 There’s something special about Outlander that makes people want to visit Scotland – the story of Claire and Jamie is truly compelling.
 There are plenty of tours and knowledgeable tour guides across Scotland that will take you round filming locations from the TV series and the places that inspired the books.
 From the pretty village of Falkland to the eerie battleground of Culloden, you will experience many familiar sites as well as hidden gems.